Phyberosis/ArmP2/README.md

-# ArmP2
+### ArmP2
 6 axis arm, using AR2 kit and raspberry pi.
 Control relayed from laptop UI to pi via TCP

-Prototype 2C
+## Prototype 2C

+# Setup
-setup IP constants in Communications (IP's are LAN) run bin in Hub on laptop copy folder with bin to Pi3 run bin in Device on Pi3
+1. change IP constants in Communications (IP's are LAN)
+2. run bin in Hub on laptop
+3. copy folder with bin to Pi3
+4. run bin in Device on Pi3